 Keywords: Live Channels, Chinese Social Media, China Market, Double-11

-As of China has been recovering from the pandemic since months ago, a lot of businesses are still struggling to survive especially the export and trade businesses while the Chinese domestic market is still considered stable.
+As China has been recovering from the pandemic since months ago, a lot of businesses are still struggling to survive especially the export and trade businesses while the Chinese domestic market is still considered stable.

-The other day I was having a coffee with my friends sharing different views on the hardship and future of doing businesses with foreign countries.
+The other day I was having a coffee with my friends sharing different views on the hardship and future of doing business with foreign countries.
 He argued that the factories are full of orders.
 His company can’t even have their products ready for shipment – which means the international business atmosphere is still very good and there is a great future for his company.

 China Domestic Market on Live Channels & Social Media Platforms

 I, then, showed him some figures to study together.

 - Oct 2020, the rank no.1 influencer has sold ~8.01 billion RMB through her live streaming channels as well as her online stores.
 The 2nd created the sales of ~5.88 billion.

 - Just counting the Douyin (China Tiktok) platform sales volume in Oct 2020, ~310 million RMB was recorded from the platform no.1 influencer following by 140 million in the 2nd place.